Parasitic Diseases of Marine Mammals

 Marine mammals are susceptible to all of the major groups of parasites, including various nematodes, trematodes, cestodes, mites, lice, and acanthocephalans.
-Clinical experience with many of these is limited, while others are commonly seen in recently captured specimens.
+Clinical experience with many of these is limited, whereas others are commonly seen in recently captured specimens.

 Cetaceans are the primary host of Bolbosoma spp but can be infested with parasites of the genus Corynosoma, which have pinnipeds and sea otters as primary hosts.
 Bolbosoma spp have been reported in pinnipeds.
 C enhydra has only been reported from sea otters.
 Diagnosis is by detection of eggs in feces, but clinical disease and therapy are not well documented.
 Three species of Profilicollis (also found in birds) are reported to cause peritonitis associated with intestinal perforation in sea otters.
 Mortality usually occurs before the parasite produces ova.
 Premortem diagnosis is problematic.
 No successful treatment has been reported.

 Lungworms are common in all pinnipeds.
-Sea lions have Parafilaroides decorus, while true seals are usually parasitized by Otostrongylus circumlitus.
+Sea lions have Parafilaroides decorus, whereas true seals are usually parasitized by Otostrongylus circumlitus.
 The latter parasite is also found in the hearts of some phocids; however, it does not produce a microfilaremia.
 Both of these parasites use fish as intermediate hosts.
-There are at least 4 species of lungworms in various cetacean hosts, including Halocercus lagenorhynchi, which has caused prenatal infections in Atlantic bottlenose dolphins.
+There are at least four species of lungworms in various cetacean hosts, including Halocercus lagenorhynchi, which has caused prenatal infections in Atlantic bottlenose dolphins.

 Lungworm infection can be diagnosed by examination of feces or bronchial mucus.
 Anorexia, coughing, and sometimes blood-flecked mucus are the first signs of pulmonary parasitism.
 Treatment of P decorus infection consists of mucolytic agents administered intratracheally, antibiotics to treat any concomitant bacterial pneumonia, ivermectin, and concurrent prednisone or dexamethasone.
 Diagnosis of O circumlitus in elephant seals is complicated by mortality occurring after generalized clinical signs of depression, dehydration, and neutrophilia before the parasites become patent and first-stage larvae can be detected in sputum or feces.
-Some success in treatment has been reported using intratracheal administration of levamisole phosphate (5 mg/kg, sid for 5 days); however, combined therapy with ivermectin and fenbendazole given 3 days after initiation of therapy with dexamethasone, antibiotics, and mucolytic agents may be more effective.
-Cetacean lungworms probably are also susceptible to levamisole and ivermectin; however, the sudden deaths of 2 beluga whales injected IM with levamisole phosphate suggest this drug administered by that route may be contraindicated.
+Some treatment success has been reported using intratracheal administration of levamisole phosphate (5 mg/kg/day for 5 days); however, combined therapy with ivermectin and fenbendazole given 3 days after initiation of therapy with dexamethasone, antibiotics, and mucolytic agents may be more effective.
+Cetacean lungworms probably are also susceptible to levamisole and ivermectin; however, the sudden deaths of two beluga whales injected IM with levamisole phosphate suggest this drug administered by that route may be contraindicated.
 A percentage of pinnipeds also show neurologic reactions to IM injection of levamisole; PO or SC administration has been recommended.

-Lungworm infections often remain asymptomatic for long periods with clinical signs appearing only when an animal becomes debilitated for other reasons.
+Lungworm infections often remain asymptomatic for long periods, with clinical signs appearing only when an animal becomes debilitated for other reasons.
 In captivity, lungworm infections are usually self-limiting if larvae are not introduced in fresh fish intermediate hosts.
 Feeding frozen fish prevents reinfection.

 The Anasakidae are pathogenic nematodes found in the stomach of marine mammals.
 Granulomas form at their attachment sites and can lead to blood loss, ulceration, and ultimately perforation and peritonitis.
 Raw fish is most often incriminated as the source of infection.
 Infections with Contracaecum spp are common in wild cetaceans and pinnipeds.
 Polar bears in captivity are prone to heavy ascarid infection.
 Gastric nematodes can be successfully treated with oral dichlorvos (30 mg/kg), fenbendazole (11 mg/kg), or mebendazole (9 mg/kg) given twice, 10 days apart.
 Ivermectin may be considered.

 Many species of a large spirurid nematode (Crassicauda spp) infect the cranial sinuses, major vessels, kidneys, and mammary gland ducts of cetaceans.
 Successful treatments are not documented but are potentially possible with systemic parasiticides.
 The dual intermediate host requirement of these species in captivity usually means these infections are self-limiting.

 Fluke infections are common in pinnipeds and cetaceans; Nasitrema spp are found in the nasal passages and sinuses of cetaceans.
 Ova of these trematodes have been associated with necrotic foci in the brains of animals showing behavioral aberrations and have been incriminated as a cause of localized pneumonia in cetaceans.
 Infections are often accompanied by halitosis and brown mucus around the blowhole and occasionally by coughing.
 Diagnosis is based on demonstration of typical operculated trematode ova in blowhole swabs or feces.
-Oral praziquantel (10 mg/kg, 2 treatments 1 wk apart) is usually effective.
+Oral praziquantel (10 mg/kg, two treatments 1 wk apart) is usually effective.
 Reinfection can be prevented by not feeding fresh or live fish.

 Zalophotrema hepaticum is an important hepatic trematode of California sea lions; it causes biliary hypertrophy and fibrosis of the liver.
 Signs are usually seen in adults and include icterus, lethargy, and anorexia.
 Bilirubinemia and increased serum hepatic enzymes are common.
 Diagnosis is based on identification of trematode ova in the feces.
 Treatment with praziquantel (10 mg/kg) or with bithional (20 mg/kg) has been successful.